MAKING MUSIC - ROCK, JAZZ, BLUES etc.

 The club was packed solid every week, with many aspiring musicians taking the stage for

-a blow, and within a few months, other R&B bands began to creep out of rehersal halls,
+a blow, and within a few months, other R&B bands began to appear out of the rehearsal halls,

 like the Mann-Hug Blues Brothers, Georgie Fame and the Flames, and the Rolling Stones.